mrmrs/trim/README.md

+# TRIM

+Work in progress.
+Under active decelopment.
+Pull requests welcome.

-# Wut
+## Wut

 Running a simple dev environment and readying assets for production should be super easy and trivial.
 This is an attempt at a basic template for faster performing websites.
 Performance matters, but we shouldn't have to constantly pick low-hanging fruit.
+It should be push-button.
+This is that button.

 # Getting started